Consensys/mythril/tests/testdata/outputs_expected/suicide.sol.o.markdown

 ### Description

-The contract can be killed by anyone and the attacker can withdraw its balance.
+Anyone can kill this contract and withdraw its balance to their own account.